 One of the best ways to sustain a prevention program's efforts is to link those efforts to a larger set of issues that the college or university president cares about, such as student retention and success, student health, campus security, and fiscal management.
 Part of your job is to make it hard to remove a drug misuse prevention program, or parts of it, by promoting its overall value to the school.
 Health and safety Students who binge drink (more than five drinks at a time) are more likely to report injuries and engage in unplanned sex.
 Students at schools with high rates of binge drinking are more likely to be assaulted by a drunk student.
-Student retention Students who binge drink are more likely to experience early departure from college, and they have less favorable job prospects after graduation.
-To Students who use cannabis more than five times a year are more likely to experience problems with concentration and miss class than those who do not use.
-Campus safety Students who binge drink are 3.5 times more likely to experience violence than students who do not binge drink.
-Almost 20% of students also reported feeling unsafe due to another student's drinking.
-Fiscal management A college's finances are adversely affected by students' misuse of alcohol and other drugs, including lost tuition from students who drop out, time spent by public safety officials and campus administrators on AOD issues, and legal settlements for student death or injury due to AOD misuse.
+65 Student retention Students who binge drink are more likely to experience early departure from college, and they have less favorable job prospects after graduation.
+66 Cannabis users are less likely to complete secondary school or to graduate from college than their peers who do not use cannabis.
+In the majority of studies, cannabis users were more likely to perform poorly on examinations at the end of secondary school or in university.67 Results show a strong association between alcohol misuse and alcohol Campus safety dependence and the risk of victimization of both sexual assault and physical assault, in both women and men.68 Fiscal management A college's finances are adversely affected by students' misuse of alcohol and other drugs, including lost tuition from students who drop out, time spent by public safety officials and campus administrators on AOD issues, and legal

+Table 3: How substance misuse affects college academic mission settlements for student death or injury due to AOD misuse.69